mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v1.rst

 :literal:`MonitorBackgroundWavelengthMax` are both set to :literal:`0`, then background normalization will not be performed on the monitors.

 The properties of this algorithm should be manually selected by the user.
 If you wish to use the default values (found in the Instrument Defintion File) for the properties of this algorithm, you may want to consider using :ref:`algm-ReflectometryReductionOneAuto`.

 :ref:`algm-ReflectometryReductionOneAuto` also performs extra processing steps such as Background subtraction and :ref:`algm-PolarizationCorrection`.
 If you want to know how these processing steps are used, please refer to the :ref:`algm-ReflectometryReductionOneAuto` documentation.

 High-Level Workflow
 -------------------

+The diagram below displays a high-level version of the algorithm workflow, illustrating the main steps taking place in the ReflectometryReductionOne algorithm.
+These individual steps are described in more detail in the next sections.

 .. diagram:: ReflectometryReductionOne_HighLvl-v1_wkflw.dot